Visiting undergraduate and master's-level research placements

 Overview of Research Placements

-Visiting researchers do not pay tuition fees to Surrey and generally do not pay bench fees.
+Visiting researchers do not pay tuition fees to Surrey.
+Bench fees are at the discretion of the academic department concerned.
 There may be some costs associated with undertaking training or attendance at conferences.
-This should be discussed in advance with your Surrey supervisor.
+Any costs should be discussed and agreed in advance with you and your home institution.

-You will need to cover any visa fees (if relevant), as well as your travel, accommodation and other living costs.
+You will need to cover any visa and visa sponsorship fees (if relevant), as well as your travel, accommodation and other living costs.

 The average student living costs in the UK outside London, including accommodation, are around GB£1,023 per month.
-Student accommodation costs around £100-200 per week.
+Student accommodation at Surrey costs around £75-200 per week.

-Surrey does not unfortunately have any bursaries to offer visiting researchers and does not generally pay or provide payment in kind to trainees.
-You should therefore explore potential sources of research placement/traineeship funding through your home institution's international/study abroad/Erasmus office - e.g. an Erasmus grant.
+Surrey does not unfortunately have any bursaries to offer visiting researchers and does not generally pay or provide payment in kind to trainees/interns.
+You should therefore explore potential sources of traineeship/internship funding through your home institution's international/study abroad/Erasmus office.

-If you are studying in the EU and your home institution has an Erasmus charter, you may be able to apply for Erasmus traineeship funding.
+Erasmus traineeship grant - If you are studying in the EU or EEA and your home institution has an Erasmus charter, you may be able to apply to them for Erasmus traineeship funding towards your travel and living costs for the UK.
 Students can do an Erasmus+ traineeship abroad for a period of 2-12 months per study cycle (bachelor's/master's/doctorate) and can receive both an Erasmus+ study grant (for doing taught courses) and an Erasmus+ traineeship grant for a combined total of 12 months per study cycle.

-Interested students should enquire and apply to the International/Erasmus+ office of their sending higher education institution for funding.
+Interested students should enquire about funding and apply to the international/Erasmus office of their sending higher education institution.
 The office will provide information about their funding application and selection process, the documents you need to prepare, which countries and institutions you can go to, how and when to apply for the grant, when you would receive it, and the requirements and responsibilities of your period abroad.
 This process can take a few months so be sure to make enquiries well in advance of your placement.

 - For a research placement that is an integral part of your curriculum, the sending institution must give full academic recognition for the period spent abroad, by awarding ECTS credits or the equivalent.
-Recognition will be based on the research placement agreement or Erasmus traineeship agreement approved by all parties before the period of mobility.
+Recognition will be based on the internship agreement/research placement agreement/Erasmus traineeship agreement approved by all parties before the period of mobility.

-- If the research placement is not part of your curriculum, the sending institution will provide recognition by recording this period in your Diploma Supplement, or Europass Mobility Document or providing a research placement or traineeship certificate.
+- If the research placement is not part of your curriculum, the sending institution will provide recognition by recording this period in your Diploma Supplement or Europass Mobility Document, or your Surrey supervisor will provide a research placement completion letter or a traineeship certificate (Table D of the Erasmus learning agreement).

 You can also learn and practise your English through our Language and Culture Exchange Scheme (LACES), through which you meet up for a chat in a coffee shop with an English native speaker who wants to practise speaking your language.

-You can also make use of the English language resources and language laboratory in our language study area.
+It may also be possible for you to use the English language resources and language laboratory in our language study area within the School of Languages.

 Finding a Research Placement Opportunity at Surrey